Caltech-IPAC/rapid/docs/source/pl/pl.rst

 .. image:: ReferenceImage.png

+It is possible for the science image, represented in green, to be incompletely covered by the proposed reference image, especially for cases where the science-image center is far from the tile center and rotated by some odd multiple of 45 degrees.
+This could be remedied by making the reference image bigger, but at a cost of more reference-image pixels to store and process.

 Reference images will be constructed for different filters.
 For a given filter, images from different SCAs will be stacked to make reference images.